 - The newly launched Visit Saudi website contains extensive information in English on everything from do’s and don’ts, social etiquette, health and safety information, food, hotel and transportation tips.

 - Non-Muslim women are not required by law to have their head covered by a Shaila, nor wear an abaya, though female visitors may feel more comfortable to do so.
 The request is that guests dress modestly covering both knees and shoulders, as would be requested of visitors in other Gulf countries (though we imagine much more strictly applied than in the UAE, for example).
+You can find our full dress code guidance for Saudi Arabia here.

 - Females are not required to have a male chaperone.
 We are awaiting confirmation that women are allowed to drive rental cars – drivers licenses are still a very new concept.